 WHICH DOOR SHOULD I USE?

 Please enter the building through the main church door.
 If you need flat access, please speak to one of the Stewards and they will let you into the building through the hall door.

 The service will be shorter than usual, around 60 minutes long.

 CAN CHILDREN COME TO CHURCH?

 Yes.
 Children are most welcome.
-We will be running our children’s groups from September.
-Our services will also have a children’s slot.
-Please bring something for young children to occupy them, as our toys have been removed.
+We are running our children’s groups and our services will also have a children’s slot.
 The Lounge can be used for young children during the service, where the service can be watched via the relay.
-Please try and ensure your children remain socially distanced from others in church.
-We know it will be difficult!

 CAN THOSE WHO ARE VULNERABLE TO ILLNESS COME TO CHURCH?